niknak1379/ObsidianNotes/content/Backend/Design-Patterns/Microservices/Microservice.md

 Consistency:
 1. when one write is happening write to all copies(a lot of overhead)
-2. just copy the write DB everytime there is a write.
+2. just copy the write DB every time there is a write.
-3. if time isnt critical(you dont have to update the reads within the same second as the write):
+3. if time isn't critical(you don't have to update the reads within the same second as the write):
 	1. use event sourcing pattern explained bellow

 ## Event Sourcing Pattern
 used for finance stuff(not stock market that needs real time) banks that need transactions from the past. or a government records system, that you need to have the previous records.

-you append evenets to the database. you have an entire **Event Log(kafka stream)**, the stream is looking for an event and when it happens it streams all of it into the DB
+you append events to the database. you have an entire **Event Log(Kafka stream)**, the stream is looking for an event and when it happens it streams all of it into the DB
 ## Shared Database anti-pattern
 1. its an anti pattern because loses the main feature of micro-services: **Modularity and scalability and isolation**
 2. Could cause **Deadlocks** (race conditions) none of the transactions can proceed.